-But it was no hallucination.
-He stared at the foreign face in the river.
+He stared at the face reflected in the river.
 He felt sick and dizzy.
 He thought of all the things he wanted to do, all the places he wanted to see.
-It had all been laid out before him, like some magical feast.
+It had all been laid out before him, like some great feast!
 Twenty steps ago, life had seemed like an improbable blessing.
-How could something so small and stupid destroy it all?
-How could he have made such a simple mistake?
+Had such a trifling unkindness really ruined it all?
+He cursed the old woman —

-The sun set and he curled into a fitful sleep.
+He lie there, rolled up like a bug.
+A step in any direction was suicide.
+The sun set and he surrendered to fitful sleep.
 In the night, cold rain fell, and it soaked him through.

 In the morning, he woke and ate some of the bread he’d brought for the journey.
 There wasn’t much.
 He stretched his arms and legs, which ached more than they’d ever ached before.
 The young writer was no longer young.

 A woodcutter came across the bridge leading an ox-cart.
 He slowed in front of the sprawled writer.
 “Are you hurt?” he asked.

 The writer began “A witch…”—but then he caught himself.
 Did he want to confess to his curse?
 Or would he be better served by some other story?
 At his side, the river was running fast and dark.